 Tips for making homemade strawberry jam

-Before you get cracking, read our tips so your jam making endeavour will be successful!
+Before you get cracking, read our tips so your jam making endeavor will be successful!

 1) What strawberries should I use?

 It’s best to use fresh strawberries that aren’t too ripe.
-Frozen strawberries won’t produce a strong flavour comparable to fresh ones.
+Frozen strawberries won’t produce a strong flavor comparable to fresh ones.

 2) What is jam sugar and why is it used?